-On puppy pick day, we offer the option to reserve a guaranteed training spot for your pup when it reaches the age of six months.
-There is a $100 nonrefundable reservation fee for this service but, again this guarantees that your pup will be admitted into our program on the first day of the month after the pup turns six months of age.
-This $100 reservation fee will be deducted from the amount you owe for the first month of training.
+On puppy pick day, we offer our clients the option to reserve a guaranteed training spot for their pup when it reaches the age of six months.
+For this service there is a $100 nonrefundable reservation fee.
+This guarantees that their pup will be admitted into our program on the first day of the month after the pup turns six months of age.
+This $100 reservation fee will be deducted from the amount they owe for the first month of training.
 We charge $850 per month to train the pups that we sold and delivered to our clients.

 All pups from other kennels are considered "outside pups".
-Because demand for training pups purchased from Mossy Oak Gamekeeper Kennels is extremely high, kennel space is very limited.
-Assurance is given to our clients that their pups will be given priority for training slots.
-Therefore, we can only take outside pups when we can reasonably assure ourselves that kennel space will be available for a sufficient length of time to properly train the pup.
-When and if space becomes available, effective January 1, 2020, training fees for dogs that were not purchased from us will be $950 per month.
+Because demand for training pups that were purchased from Mossy Oak Gamekeeper Kennels is extremely high, our kennel space is very limited.
+Since assurance is given to our clients that their pups will be given priority for training slots, we will only take "outside" pups when we can reasonably assure ourselves that kennel space will be available for a sufficient length of time to properly train the pup.
+When and if space becomes available for "outside pups", the training fee will be $950 per month.

 GUN DOG TRAINING

 Our hunting dog training program is designed to encompass four levels of training.
 The first two levels will produce a “semi-started hunting dog.”
 After completion of the first two levels of training, your pup will be ready to be introduced to real life hunting situations.
 Once the pup has been introduced to real-life hunting situations, we would then classify a pup as a true "started gun dog" ready for the next two levels of training.
 Completion of the next two levels of training will produce a “finished hunting dog”.